AstroSynapseAI/asai-service/README.md

 docker compose run --rm app air init`
 ```

-After the first run you or if you don't want hot reloading, use:
+After the first run or if you don't want hot reloading, use:

 ```bash
 docker compose up